Email Marketing Platforms Comparison: Which Is Best?

 Beyond price, consider the setup process.
 How easy is it to import your existing contacts, verify your domain, and get your first campaign ready to go?
 A complicated or confusing onboarding process can be a huge roadblock.
 The best platforms offer clear instructions and support to get you up and running smoothly.
 If you have a large list or complex needs, you might even want to book a call to discuss your specific setup.

-Create and Send Your First Campaign
+How to Send Your First Email Campaign

 The core function of any email platform is sending emails, so this process should feel effortless.
 A great platform handles all the technical heavy lifting behind the scenes—you shouldn’t have to worry about managing your own email server or manually cleaning your list.
 The system should automatically handle things like unsubscribes and remove bad email addresses to protect your sender reputation.